civiform/docs/docs/contributor-guide/developer-guide/deploy-system/developer-guide.md

 which [setup](https://github.com/civiform/civiform-deploy/blob/main/bin/setup) is calling, directly in civiform-deploy-infra.
 You can use the copy of civiform_config.sh that you have already created in civiform-deploy and pass it as a parameter to the run script:

-TODO: These steps are currently failing and need to be updated ¸
+TODO([#4324](https://github.com/civiform/civiform/issues/4324)) These steps are currently failing and need to be updated ¸
 Use [run.py](https://github.com/civiform/cloud-deploy-infra/blob/main/cloud/shared/bin/run.py) with necessary parameters.